Modern Methods of Construction - Higher Level Apprenticeship (HLA)

 Over the course of the programme you will undertake the following alongside your employment:

-- Pearson BTEC Level 4 Higher National Certificate in Construction and The Built Environment (Construction)
+- Pearson BTEC Level 4 Higher National Certificate in Modern Methods of Construction (Construction)

 (Course structure is subject to DfE’s Approval)